Mohr im Hemd

 Mohr im Hemd (/de/, literally "Moor in [a] shirt") is an Austrian dessert.
 It consists of a chocolate pudding topped with whipped cream, hence the name.

 In modern times, the dish is often prepared with breadcrumbs to form a solid mass, resembling a lava cake or miniature gugelhupf, and served with chocolate sauce and whipped cream.
 Older recipes more closely resemble a chocolate custard, with the primary ingredients being chocolate and eggs.

 The racial connotations of the dish's name have drawn controversy.
-In 2012, the human rights organization SOS Mitmensch publicly criticized the name, suggesting replacements such as Kuchen mit Schlag.
+In 2012, the human rights organization SOS Mitmensch publicly criticized the name, suggesting replacements such as Kuchen mit Schlag (literally "cake with whipped cream").

+Since 2012, the dictionary Duden has described the word "Mohr" as often being seen as discriminatory, and since 2019 as "obsolete, today discriminatory" (veraltet, heute diskriminierend).